The official blog of the Lung Institute.

 In addressing your disease head-on, doing so without a proper plan of treatment is not advised.
-Currently, there are a variety of treatment options available, from stem cell therapy, to inhalers, steroids, and supplemental oxygen.
+Currently, there are a variety of treatment options available, from cellular therapy, to inhalers, steroids, and supplemental oxygen.

 All have shown the ability and potential to help relieve inflammation or help ease breathing in some way.

 Looking Towards What’s Next

 COPD life expectancy can either be disheartening or it can be a guidepost to change a few aspects of your life to take control of your health and future.
 And as we stated earlier, time is the biggest factor in managing one’s health; the sooner you act to affect your health positively, the better your overall outlook.

 With a few behavioral changes, it’s possible to greatly affect the pronouncement of symptoms within those with COPD, emphysema and pulmonary fibrosis.
 However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
 Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.

 For more information on cellular therapy and what it could mean for your life moving forward, contact us today or call us at (800) 729-3065.
 Our patient coordinators will walk you through our available treatment options and talk through your current health and medical history.